EmilySillars/llvm-project-pistachio/emily-notes/README.md

 No change.

-What about pretending the first 3 loops are considered "perfectly nested"?
+What about pretending only the first 3 loops are considered "perfectly nested"?

 ```
 sh tile-w-affine.sh matmul104x104.mlir main out "tile-sizes=8,8,26" > matmul104x104-tiled-once.mlir;